ImAwsumm/dotfiles/README.md

 You can use this script to install your dotfiles, update your dotfiles and configure your environment!

 ### Compile with make

+The makefile compiles the entire source-code by executing the code in the ``build.c`` file.

 ```sh
 git clone https://github.com/imawsumm/dotfiles
 cd dotfiles/